auth0/universal-login/packages/auth0-acul-js/README.md

 1. **Custom Domain**: Ensure that a custom domain is configured for your Auth0 tenant.
 2. **Screen Configuration**: Set up the required authentication screens within your Auth0 flow.
-   For detailed steps, refer to the [Management API documentation](https://auth0.com/docs/customize).
+   For detailed steps, refer to the [Configure ACUL Screens](https://auth0.com/docs/customize/login-pages/advanced-customizations/getting-started/configure-acul-screens).

 ### Installation